 Why do we read sad stories?
-For whatever reason, there’s something absurdly cathartic about digesting a gut-wrenching, soul-crushing tale of death, abuse, or perpetual states of teenage angst.
+For whatever reason, there’s something absurdly cathartic about digesting a gut-wrenching tale.
 We’ve experienced this with films, we’ve experienced this with novels, but for whatever reason, until recently, comic books have more or less been written off by people who don't regularly read them as frivolous, shallow entertainment with no real emotional impact.

-With that, Peter Parker died, leaving New York City a better place than he found it.
+With that, Peter Parker draws his last breath, leaving New York City a better place than he found it.

-While it's easy to argue that the saddest moment from the Civil War crossover event was the death of Steve Rogers, Tony Stark's admission of guilt to Captain America's corpse in 2007's aptly titled Civil War: The Confession was more emotionally impactful for some readers.
-Death in comic books is cheap and rarely permanent, but the same can't be said for emotional revelations.
+While it's easy to argue that the saddest moment from the Civil War crossover event was the passing of Steve Rogers, Tony Stark's admission of guilt to Captain America's lifeless form in 2007's aptly titled Civil War: The Confession was more emotionally impactful for some readers.
+Character ends in comic books are cheap and rarely permanent, but the same can't be said for emotional revelations.

-See, following Cap's murder, Tony Stark made a shocking confession to his old friend's corpse.
+Following Cap's slaying, Tony Stark made a shocking confession to his old friend.
 He tells him that not only did he sense a conflict fomenting for years around the government registration of superheroes, but that he also knew they would fight on different sides of the issue.
-Stark was prepared to sacrifice their friendship since he knew they'd each be entrenched in their own ideology, but he didn't anticipate Captain America's death.
+Stark was prepared to sacrifice their friendship since he knew they'd each be entrenched in their own ideology, but he didn't anticipate Captain America's demise.

 It was a haunting eulogy and confession that reverberated through the Marvel landscape for years afterwards.